What is a Not-for-profit Organisation?

 - The principal sources of income of such organisations are:

 - Income from investments, etc.

 - The funds raised by such establishments via various sources are credited to capital fund or general fund

-- The surfeit generated in the form of excess of income over expenditure is not allocated amongst the members.
-It is simply added in the capital fund
+- The surplus generated in the form of excess of income over expenditure is not allocated amongst the members.
+It is simply added in the capital fund.

-- The accounting data furnished by such establishments is meant for the present and potential contributors and to meet the statutory requirement
+- The accounting data furnished by such establishments are meant for the present and potential contributors and to meet the statutory requirement.